Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-custom-graph.md

 ### InitializeSettings

 {% include img_link a='details/clusters-custom-graph/initialize-settings.png' %}
-*Example where initialization uses a property on an actor to drive the number of node for these settings.*
+*Example where initialization uses a property on an actor to drive the number of node for these settings.
+Note that there is no relationship whatsoever between input actors and graph, they're just a convenience thing.*

 ### BuildGraph